-Nuance sells directly and through distributors, resellers, system integrators, and telecom carriers.
-Distribution and reseller partners include Avaya, BT, Cisco, DiData, Genesys, Huawei, MoshiMoshi, NICE, Telstra, and Verint.
+Nuance sells directly and through distributors, resellers, system integrators, e-commerce websites, and telecom carriers.
+Distribution and reseller partners include Avaya, Cisco, Genesys, Telstra, and Verint.

-The healthcare segment provided most of the revenue bump with a 9% sales increase in 2018 from deeper market penetration, growth of the Dragon Medical cloud-based products, and more EHR implementations.
+The healthcare segment provided most of the revenue bump with a 9% sales decreased in 2019 from deeper market penetration, growth of the Dragon Medical cloud-based products, and more EHR implementations.
 The enterprise segment also grew, but the automotive, imaging, and other segments posted lower revenue year-to-year.

 Nuance continued to lose money in 2018 with a net loss of about $160 million, about $9 million more than its 2017 loss.
-In 2018, the company increased spending on research and development and had about $42 million in restructuring costs.
-Nuance has lost money for the past six years and eight out of the last 10; its accumulated deficit is about $740 million.
+In 2019, the company decreased spending on research and development and had about $80 million in restructuring costs.
+Nuance has lost money for the past six years and eight out of the last 10; its accumulated deficit is about $293 million.

-The company’s cash on hand fell to $316 million in 2018 from $592 million in 2017.
-Operations generated $444 million in cash while investing activities used $37 million and financing activities used $680 million.
+The company's cash on hand fell to $561 million in 2019 from $316 million in 2018.
+Operations generated $401 million in cash while investing activities used $296 million and financing activities used $452 million.